MeinaBian/CU_Btcamp_Challenge2/README.md

 zict==2.0.0
 zipp @ file:///home/conda/feedstock_root/build_artifacts/zipp_1643828507773/work

+### operating systems
+specific versions of any critical dependencies that used in the stable version of app.

+Edition	Windows 11 Pro
+Version	21H2
+Installed on	‎4/‎8/‎2022
+OS build	22000.675
+Serial number	R90T7J26
+Experience	Windows Feature Experience Pack 1000.22000.675.0

+Processor	Intel(R) Core(TM) i7-8850H CPU @ 2.60GHz   2.59 GHz
+Installed RAM	32.0 GB (31.5 GB usable)
+System type	64-bit operating system, x64-based processor Pen and touch	Pen and touch support with 10 touch points

 ---

+### Installation Guide(check the requirements.txt for system info and python pakage version control detailed)

+In this section, detailed installation notes containing code blocks or screenshots -Download all files, please include database csv file in the data folder
+-run app.py in Any IDE, here use VS code
+-when asked "Enter a file path to a rate-sheet (.csv)" input the the local link as followed in the data folder
+  ./data/daily_rate_sheet.csv

+---

 ## Usage
 ### screenshots, code blocks, or animations explaining how to the vehicle/dealership loan match project.
-To use the loan qualifier app

--Download all files, please include database csv file in the data folder
--run app.py in Any IDE, here use VS code
+-type python app.py in terminal to run the app
+ and the the app will return questions one by one:
 -when asked "Enter a file path to a rate-sheet (.csv)" input the the local link as followed in the data folder
   ./data/daily_rate_sheet.csv
 -follow the question typing in the credit score, monthly income, etc in terminal, hit enter